rehamAbass/class3/class3/PITCHME.md

 ---
-## Static members
+### Static members
 Just like instance variables,
 static variables and methods are not overridden, but hidden.
-+ The reason for this is that only instance methods are **bound** dynamically. instance variables and static members are bound at compile time.
++ The reason for this is that only instance methods are **bound** dynamically. instance variables and static members are bound at compilation time.
 + You can always access hidden static methods using the superclass name.